sys-usr/RF_Signal_Data/README.md

 - Additional functionality or modifications can be implemented by extending the `RFDataProcessing` class.

+    - Future planned code would be to make customization possible with argparse

 ## License

 This project is free use